Bauang: Early history

-Bauang was a pre-colonial settlement located in the province of La Union, originally part of northern Caboloan (Pangasinan) and referred to as Atuley, which now covers the present areas of Bauang, San Fernando, and San Juan.
+Bauang was a pre-colonial settlement located in the province of La Union, originally part of pre-colonial Pangasinan and referred to as Atuley, which now covers the present areas of Bauang, San Fernando, and San Juan.

 The area was primarily inhabited by the Samtoys (Ilocano), along with smaller populations of Pangasinan.
 These settlers were mostly fisherfolk and traders, living in coastal communities that actively engaged in commerce with neighboring groups such as the Igorots, Tagalogs, and even foreign traders from Japan and China.

 Commonly traded goods included gold, jars, silk, woven textiles, ceramics, and glass beads, reflecting the region's economic activity.
 Their belief system was rooted in animism, where natural objects and phenomena were considered to have spirits, guiding their cultural and religious practices.